FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 2. Create your first group, page, theme, and base.

 # Building Speech-to-Text Vue component
-In this section, we will build a Vue component that will perform a speech-to-text conversion operation using Web speech API for us and display results on the dashboard.
-Now you might say “You told us that we will not need any external API for speech recognition, right!”.
-Yes, you read it correctly!
-The [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is not any external API and it will process your speech locally, it is a JavaScript API that allows us to use speech-related functionalities, such as speech recognition and synthesis, in a web browser directly.
+In this section, we will build a Vue component that will perform a speech-to-text conversion operation using Web speech API, and display results on the dashboard.
+While we did say previously that we won't need any external API for speech recognition, this [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is not an external API. is not any external API and it will process your speech locally, it is a JavaScript API that allows us to use speech-related functionalities, such as speech recognition and synthesis, in a web browser directly.
 It is widely present in modern browsers except firefox, which eliminates the need for external APIs to implement these features.
 That's quite a bit, now let's start to build that component.